 Families visiting the zoo will enjoy ocean views and the perfect conditions for kids to learn to their heart’s content about the Zoo’s different species in about 90 minutes or less.
 New COVID-friendly guidelines allow for added social distancing, fewer crowds, and plenty of parking.
 Families with younger children are pleased to know that tickets are not required for children under two.
 However, all visitors must make an advanced reservation, as they are open to both visitors and members.
 Please note that masks are required during your visit and indoor exhibits are temporarily closed.

-Beginning February 20, 2021, the Santa Barbara Museum of Natural History is excited to welcome you back to explore the Museum Backyard nature play area, nestled in the oak woodland along Mission Creek.
+The Santa Barbara Museum of Natural History is excited to welcome you back to explore its expansive outdoor and indoor exhibits featuring regional natural history (birds, insects, mammals, marine life, paleontology), Native Americans, and antique Chumash relics, as well as the Museum Backyard nature play area, nestled in the oak woodland along Mission Creek.
 This nature-filled wonder includes a play stage, backyard creek, sensory garden, and boardwalk.
 For a bonus educational experience, additional programming is available at the sensory garden to help children of all ages learn more about native plants, insects, butterflies, and the work of natural scientists.

 Back by popular demand is the crowd-pleasing, Prehistoric Forest.
 Take a stroll back in time as you discover Dinosaurs in the wild on the banks of Mission Creek.
 Dino-lovers of all ages will squeal with delight upon seeing these hand-crafted moving animatronics come to life before their eyes.
 Guests can continue their prehistoric exploration with Dinorama: Miniatures through the Mesozoic, a display of playful miniature dioramas that bring to life the Mesozoic Era, from Triassic to Jurassic to Cretaceous Periods.

-Speaking of blue whales, the museum’s sister location the Sea Center has brought its marine life exhibits outdoors on Stearns Wharf.
-Friday through Sunday 11a.m. to 4 p.m., experience the wonders of the deep blue sea with incredible touch tanks and aquatic facts galore, all on California’s oldest working pier.
-You might even spot a sea lion or two roaming the water beneath you!
+Speaking of blue whales, the museum’s sister location, the Santa Barbara Museum of Natural History Sea Center, has reopened its doors and invites the whole family to wander its fascinating marine life exhibits.
+Wednesday through Sunday, 11 a.m. to 4 p.m., experience the wonders of the deep blue sea with incredible touch tanks and aquatic facts galore, all on California’s oldest working pier.
+You might even spot a sea lion or two roaming the water beneath you as you enter the museum!
 Learn More

 Soak in Sunshine and History

 Pair your visit to the Santa Barbara Natural History Museum with a stop at Old Mission Santa Barbara, located just down the road (.04 miles away to be exact).
 Old Mission Santa Barbara is known as “Queen of the California Missions” and tenth of the 21 California Missions founded by the Spanish Franciscans.
-While the Mission Museum and all tours remain closed until further notice due to COVID-19, you can still admire the architectural design of the Mission’s exterior grounds and the beauty of the stunning A.C.
+Explore the Mission Museum, take a self-guided tour of the exquisite interior halls, and admire the architectural design of the Mission’s exterior grounds and the beauty of the stunning A.C.
 Postel Memorial Rose Garden, home to 1,500 rose plants.